italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

   - the claim name (only when the claim is an object element),
   - the claim value.

 In case of nested object in a SD-JWT payload each claim, on each level of the JSON, should be individually selectively disclosable or not.
-Therefore **_sd** claim containing digests MAY appear multiple times in the SD-JWT.
+Therefore **_sd** claim containing digests MAY appear multiple times at different level in the SD-JWT.

 For each claim that is an array element the digests of the respective disclosures and decoy digests are added to the array in the same position of the original claim values as specified in Section 5.2.4.2 of `SD-JWT`_.